 Akali's late game is all about adapting to the enemy team and your own team.
 The video explains a lot of this, but essentially you'll want to pick up something like Haunting Guise if you want a quick power spike, a Giant's Belt if you find yourself lacking a little bit of HP in the mid game (to be later turned into a Warmog's Armor ), or a Seeker's Armguard if you think you might want a Zhonya's Hourglass later.

-Towards the late game, items to consider are Rabadon's Deathcap if you want the most pure AP damage, Lich Bane if you're looking for single target burst to get down that one important carry, Abyssal Scepter if you're against a double AP team or a fed AP carry, and Zhonya's Hourglass if your own team is lacking initiation and you're getting focused too quickly.
+Towards the late game, items to consider are Rabadon's Deathcap if you want the most pure AP damage, Lich Bane if you're looking for single target burst to get down that one important carry, Abyssal Mask if you're against a double AP team or a fed AP carry, and Zhonya's Hourglass if your own team is lacking initiation and you're getting focused too quickly.

 Lastly, and obviously, a Void Staff is required against teams with more than 2-3 champions with greater than 80-100 MR.